My animation work for the CUBBY Kickstarter campaign.

 My first proper short story, clocking in at a whopping two minutes and 11 seconds.

-There’s no saving these experimental time-lapse typography videos, but I’m sharing them with you anyway.
+These time-lapse typography videos are trial runs as opposed to finished pieces, but I’m sharing them with you anyway.

 After Effects does a great job of mimicking the real world—but nothing beats the real world.